AmpereComputingAI/ampere_model_library/text_to_image/stable_diffusion/README.md

 # Stable Diffusion

-This folder contains the script to run Stable Diffusion using prompts in PyTorch framework.\
+This folder contains the script to run Stable Diffusion in PyTorch framework using randomized prompts.

 ### Model: